ipfs/specs/multigram/README.md

 Any field in the operation data starting in `0x` is considered for being appended.
 Any other field names can be used e.g. for checksums, detecting packet loss, or communicating errors.
-This is subject to updates of the multigram-table protocol.
+This is subject to updates of the multigram-setup protocol.

 ## Nested multigrams